 For the most part, it means supporting assistive technologies that many users with disabilities must rely on, such as screen readers or keyboard navigation.
 It means considering people with mobility disabilities when implementing animations and effects.
 It means understanding the needs of ageing users.
 It means taking into account those users with sight impairments when setting the color contrasts and the way the interface responds to zooming.
 It means remembering that a flash of light can trigger a seizure in a photosensitive user and that a transcript is the only way for some users to understand audio content.
 But those are also some examples.

 Web accessibility is not only about making it easier for users with disabilities.
 It’s about designing and developing for inclusion: embracing the ever growing diversity of devices and people connected to the internet, reaching broader audiences, and ensuring much larger conversion rates.
 It also means meeting the ever-growing legal requirements set by governments in order to make the web more accessible.
-It means covering your website for all possible ways a user might want to browse your website.
-Even if they need -or choose- to browse your website in an unusual way.
+It means covering your website for all possible ways a user might want to browse your website in a non-standard, with the mouse or fingertips, way.

-Accessibility is not only about ARIA and its special attributes, it’s also about delivering in a responsive and responsible way; it’s about writing clean semantic HTML.
+Accessibility is not only about ARIA and its special attributes, it’s also about delivering in a responsive and responsible way; it’s about writing clean semantic and well structured HTML markup.
 It’s about using the right elements in the right places.
 It’s about captioning and providing alternatives.
 And it’s about working together with everyone involved in the production of fully accessible applications: designers, developers, content authors, and specifications analysts to achieve the same goal.

 Coding for accessibility - what you should consider

 Building accessible web applications can turn into a long process if you don’t have accessibility in mind from day one.
 There are some measures you can take to make it a bit easier and smoother.